Back to all terms

 Example:

-If you experience severe stomach pain and visit a physician who orders an ultrasound and prescribes medication, your insurance plan may reimburse both the diagnostic test and the prescription costs, provided they meet the plan’s eligibility rules.
+Suppose you experience severe stomach pain in Canada and visit a physician who orders an ultrasound and prescribes medication.
+The physician visit itself is an insured service covered by your provincial health plan, while a private health or travel insurance plan may reimburse benefits such as the prescription, as long as they meet the plan's eligibility rules and are supported by physician documentation.

 What to Watch For:

-Ensure that the healthcare provider you see is recognized as a physician under your plan’s definition.
-Services provided by naturopaths or alternative practitioners are typically classified separately under paramedical benefits.
-For claims, retain documentation such as physician notes, referrals, and test results, as insurers may require proof that treatment was medically necessary and prescribed by a qualified doctor.
+Make sure the provider you see is recognized as a physician under your plan's definition.
+Services provided by naturopaths or alternative practitioners are typically classified separately under paramedical benefits rather than as physician services.
+Because insurance policies often require that diagnoses, prescriptions, and treatment plans come from a physician to qualify for reimbursement, retaining proper physician documentation helps support your claims.

 Related Terms